randreu28/AnimeHub-App/README.md

-# p1
+# CITM-BETMAVII

-A new Flutter project.
+A Flutter project made as a university assignement.

 ## Getting Started